Ehanlion/mist_obsidian/1. Quests/Mist Side Quests.md

 ### The Sahuaguin Enemy
 #### Details About the Enemy
 The Sahuagin Interlopers are cunning and ruthless, employing a variety of deadly traps to protect their hideout and eliminate any intruders.
 Their tactics reflect their underwater origins, but they've adapted remarkably well to the labyrinthine environment of the Salvage Yards.
 They are spies in the town, gathering information about raider targets, potential threats, and groups hot on their trail.
-#### Quick Running
-1. Use the *Traps and Tactics* section for in-yard ambushes
-2. Use the *Sahuaguin Hideout* section for entering the hideout
-3. Use *Double Dealing* to add [[The Followers of Alsolace]] into the mix
-4. Reference *Creatures to Use* for combat stat blocks

-**Item Locations:**
-1. Gideon's book is in the Sahuagin's lair.
-They collect things that could help others find them.
 #### Creatures to Use
 **The Sahuaguin Interloper Party:**
 - 1x blade master (use saltmarsh)